 - Compensation to make up for the trouble

-Don’t forget to ask airline representatives about these entitlements if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline representatives about these entitlements if your plans change.
+They have to tell you about your rights when there’s a significant delay or cancellation.

 Smartwings Flight Delay Compensation

-Travel setbacks from Smartwings can be very frustrating.
-However there’s a silver lining: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Flight delays from Smartwings can be really annoying.
+However there’s a silver lining: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What counts is when you reach your destination, not when you depart.
-So monitor your arrival time if you want to seek flight delay compensation.
+Regulations in the UK and EU are in your favor.
+You could get up to €600 per person.
+What counts is when you reach your destination, not when you take off.
+So pay attention to your arrival time if you want to seek flight delay compensation.

 How much you get depends on how far you’re flying.
-A brief trip won’t yield as much as a long one, even if they’re both delayed the same amount of time.
+A short flight won’t get you as much money as a longer flight, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |